 The Wolf lied down in front of us.
 "Get on my back.
 I'll take you up."

 I helped 6 get up and climb onto The Wolf's back, where we settled into a small notch.
 I could sense his extreme relief at being rescued.
 I looked back at 6 (whom had become rather quiet), made sure he had a good grip on me, and said, "You ready, 6?"

 6 blinked, and then nodded, droplets of water flinging off his hair.
 He was so tired, but he couldn't rest, not until he was safe and warm again.

-Anyway, when we cleared the mist bank, the sudden, bright sunlight made my eyes sting a little bit.
+Anyway, I held onto The Wolf as it walked across the sandy bank.
+It wasn't going very fast, but it was faster than I would've gone by myself.
+The Wolf walked through the doorway and calmly walked up the stairs, being careful not to jostle us too much.
+We soon got back up to the building and went through the door to outside.
+The sudden, bright sunlight made my eyes sting a little bit.
 6 tried to bury his face in my shoulder; he had been in the dark for so long, the light hurt his eyes.
-I kept climbing.

-Anyway, I silently rejoiced the fact that I was on solid ground again.
-6 slid off my back and onto the dusty dirt.
+6 then slid off my back and onto The Wolf's as it stopped.
 He laid on his side, eyes half-closed and him making labored breathing sounds.
-I sat down next to him and put my hand on his arm.
+I leaned over him and put my hand on his arm.

 "6, you okay?"
 I asked, waiting to regain feeling in my numb arms before doing anything.
 He looked up at me and slowly nodded.
 He even gave a brief smile at me.

 As cold and wet as I was, 6 was much more so.
-His body was cold to the touch, and I could still feel the sand that was stuck to his skin.
+His body was cold to the touch, and I could still feel and see the sand that was stuck to his skin.

 "Heh, you could use a good cleaning-off when we get home, couldn't you?"

-Bet you didn't see that ending coming, did ya? …Neither did I.
+Author's note: Bet you didn't see that ending coming, did ya?